Half of All Replies Arrive Within 5 Days: How Long It Really Takes to Hear Back After Applying (2026)

 Headline Numbers

-- Median time to first response: 8 days
+- Median time to first response: 8 days — but the median is misleading, because the curve is steeply front-loaded

-| Days After Application | Cumulative Response Rate (of all eventual responses) |
+| Days After Application | Cumulative share of all eventual replies |

 |---|---|